 Gingrich stirred controversy last month over his comments about poor children having no work habits or people around them to teach them how to work.
 Gingrich offered the solution that some school janitors should be fired and children should work part time within their school for money and to develop "pride in their community."

 The Gingrich campaign immediately responded to the press over Gingrich's comments by sending out an email that said Gingrich's NAACP comments were an effort to reach out to the African American community.
 The Gingrich campaign pointed to Gingrich's book Real Change, in which Gingrich was critical of President Bush's "failure to address the NAACP."
 Gingrich said it was a "clear signal to the African American community that Republicans did not see them as worthy of engagement in dialogue."

-Gingrich also chastised the 2008 Republican presidential candidates, in an appearance on Good Morning America, for skipping out on a forum hosted by Tavis Smiley, which focused on the issues of black voters.
-Mike Huckabee and Ron Paul were the only candidates to agree.
+Gingrich also chastised the 2008 Republican presidential candidates, in an appearance on Good Morning America, for skipping out on a forum hosted by Travis Smiley, which focused on the issues of black voters.
+Mike Huckabee was the only candidate to agree.

 Gingrich said earlier this week that he was prepared to go into any ethnic community that would listen to his ideas.

 "There's no neighborhood I know of in America where if you went around and asked people, 'Would you rather your children had food stamps or paychecks?"
 Gingrich said.
 "You would end up with a majority saying they'd rather have a paycheck."